plukacs/lab-governance/Product Dev/Visibl.md

 - When you finish for the day, make sure that codeship is green.
 Revert if needed.

 ### Transparent client communication
+Share any results of client communication that effects the group publicly.
+That can be easily done if you follow these guidelines:
  - When you chat with Visibl make sure to use a public slack channel.
  - When you email With Visibl make sure visibl@lab.coop is on CC
  - When you have a call with Visibl put the outputs to Asana tasks/comments or take notes to slack.